MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Label.md

 ```

 ### -EncryptionPromptUser
-The EncryptionPromptUser parameter specifies whether set the label with user defined permissions.
+The EncryptionPromptUser parameter specifies whether to set the label with user defined permission in Word, Excel, and PowerPoint.
 Valid values are:

 - $true: The label is set with user defined permissions in Word, Excel and PowerPoint.

 - $false: The label is not set with user defined permissions in Word, Excel and PowerPoint.

-This parameter is meaningful only when the EncryptionEnabled parameter value is either $true or $false.
+This parameter is meaningful only when the EncryptionEnabled parameter value is either $true or $false, and when the EncryptionProtectionType parameter value is UserDefined.

 ```yaml
 Type: System.Boolean